Skip to content

 I organize my 92 skills into categories:

-The key is not having 92 skills.
-The key is having skills that actually get used.
-Every skill in my library exists because I found myself repeating the same instructions across multiple conversations.
+The number doesn't matter.
+What matters is that every skill in my library exists because I found myself repeating the same instructions across multiple conversations.
+If I'm saying it twice, it becomes a skill.

 #Workspace Rules: Context-Aware Behavioral Constraints